-Amended s59(1)(I) and s59(2)
+Sub-paras 2(2) & (3): Amended s59(1)(I) and s59(2)

-- 9. Both subsections use the words 'at any time if, in the period of one year ending with that time'.
-A rolling daily 12 month look-back test with immediate need for compliance from the day after the threshold is exceeded is extremely onerous for businesses to comply with, as it would require a daily running total of expenditure to be kept.
-This seems excessive. - 10.
-We therefore urge HMRC to consider a less frequent review requirement (eg, 6-monthly) with a requirement to start operating the CIS after a reasonable preparation period (eg, 3 months) after the threshold is exceeded.
+- 8. Both subsections use the words 'at any time if, in the period of one year ending with that time'.
+A rolling daily 12-month look-back test with immediate need for compliance from the day after the threshold is exceeded is extremely onerous for businesses to comply with, as it would require a daily running total of expenditure to be kept.
+This seems excessive. - 9.
+We therefore urge the government to consider a less frequent review requirement (eg, 6-monthly) with a requirement to start operating the CIS after a reasonable preparation period (eg, 3 months) after the threshold is exceeded.